udecode/plate/packages/elements/media-embed-ui/README.md

 # Plate media embed UI

-This package implements media embed UI for Plate.
+This package implements the media embed UI for Plate.

 ## Documentation